 - Almost every university department website has details about each faculty member - what they specialise in and what they’ve published.
 Use this information to your advantage.
 Show that your interests align with those who already work in that department and that your research will find a comfortable home there.
 Then, include a sentence or two about it in the personal statement: ‘I have contacted Professor Xavier, who has agreed to oversee my research during my post-graduate studies’.

-Only present your life-story if it enhances the statement
+Only present your life-story if it adds to the statement

 Students writing personal statements always feel tempted to present stories from their personal history.
-But, unless it is absolutely necessary to include in your statement, or if it really enhances the purpose that you’re presenting, you can leave this kind of information out.
+But you can leave this kind of information out if it doesn't highlight the purpose that you’re presenting.

 For example, if you’re applying to a Master’s programme in English Literature, you can leave out the ‘I’ve been a bookworm from the time that I learned how to read’ section.
 This kind of statement doesn’t set you apart from other applicants.